SoftwareAG/c8y-releasenotes/content/release-10-18-0/applications-10-18-0-bundle/applications-10-18-0-356.md

 <tr>
 <td>Web SDK</td>
 <td>Previously, when a dashboard was created along with registering a mobile phone with the Cloud Sensor app, the device was not assigned to the "Map" widget in the dashboard but instead it was showing all devices available for the tenant.
-Now the "Map"widget has the device properly assigned.</td>
+Now the "Map" widget has the device properly assigned.</td>
 <td>MTM-57689</td>
 <td>10.18.0.231</td>
 <td>ui-c8y</td>